Looking for a delicious new Lemonade Recipe? Try our Pineapple Lemonade Recipe. Making homemade lemonade, simple!

 Pineapple is loaded with Vitamin C and Manganese.
 It also contains vitamins B6, B1, Fiber, Folate and Copper.
 Just one cup of this tropical fruit is about 80 calories.
 It’s great for inflammation and bromelain makes it good for digestion.

 There’s no need for any added sugar in our Pineapple Lemonade Recipe.
 The tart lemon gives you that traditional lemonade taste and the pineapple sugars mellow it out.
 If you don’t like the tartness from regular lemons you can use the sweeter Meyer Lemons.

-We pour it into a large mason jar and drink it through a stainless steel straw.
+We use small glass bottles if we’re serving to friends and family.
+If it’s just for us, we pour it into a large mason jar and drink it through a stainless steel straw or glass straw.
 You can buy stainless steel straws online in different varieties, we even have ones with a slight bend like you see used in our Strawberry Banana Oatmeal Breakfast Smoothie recipe.

 - 1 Ripe Pineapple, chopped into pieces

 - Juice of 2 lemons

 - Handful of Ice

 - Place into your blender and blend until smooth!

 - note: if you like it a little sweeter you can add in a little honey or stevia extract